mattdooman/mattdooman.github.io/_posts/2022-05-01-gudernews.markdown

 project-date: May 2022
 client: Gudernews
 category: Social Media
 description:  I created a comedy magazine online.
 I recieve pitches from 9 writers on my slack and create original videos and headlines myself.
-Each post ranges from 100-150,000 impressions and 500-1000 likes.
+Each post ranges from 100-150,000 impressions and 500-1000 likes on Twitter.
 ---